AliShahin/AliShahin.github.io/_pages/about.md

 ---

 This is Ali Shahin Shmasabadi!
-I am currently a Postdoctoral Fellow at [Vector Institute](https://vectorinstitute.ai) under supervision of [Nicolas Papernot](https://www.papernot.fr).
+I am currently a Postdoctoral Fellow at [Vector Institute](https://vectorinstitute.ai) under supervision of [Nicolas Papernot](https://www.papernot.fr) working on differential privacy learning, fairwashing and adversarial examples.
 I am also a PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
 Meanwhile, I am a PhD intern at Inria, a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.

 ## Research